richrarobi/mangolink/README.md

 request / reply with nanomsg / mangos

 Two examples that work together:- mreply_a.go and mreq.go. mreq line 90 ... calls mreply on system a, this controls the Pimoroni pantilt hat on the remote system......
+Also in the example, the Pimoroni Blinkt led's are being driven remotely.. see the line:-  go request("tcp://c.local:5555", "setPix", p, r, g, b, l )

 Next I plan to write a Go based gui, so I can control the pantilt heads with buttons.

 mangorep has functions to be used by mangoreq.